arpithagurumurthy/CMPE297_SpecialTopics/Assignment3_Gradio/README.md

-# Fientuning Bert for various NLP tasks, integrating Gradio and Tensorboard
+# Finetuning Bert for various NLP tasks, integrating Gradio and Tensorboard

 BERT is one of the most popular transformer-based models